bahaidev/sundriven/README.md

 # Possible Todos
 1. Allow fractional minutes (if able to keep input steps)
 1. Make geolocation options (and option to use watchPosition in place of getCurrentPosition--the latter being used currently due to intermittent Geolocation errors) configurable
-1. Allow manual provision of latitude and longitude for people who do not wish to use Geolocation
 1. Option to store latitude/longitude from Geolocation in order to work next time offline
 1. Indicate original expected time on notices? (since geoloc may have updated)
 1. Config to auto-delete expired timeouts (one-time ones) instead of just disabling